yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 We're not formally using MVC (e.g. it's traditionally object-oriented, which this example is not).
 However, we're repurposing its vocabulary to make an approximate distinction between things in our digipet code:

-- _Model_: the code that creates the _levers_ which can be pulled to read/update digipet data
+- _Model_: the code that creates the _levers_ which can be pulled to read/update digipet data (the puppet with strings)
-- _Controller_: the functions that pull the digipet model's levers in order to effect changes
+- _Controller_: the functions that pull the digipet model's levers in order to effect changes (the puppeteer pulling strings)

+For example: `walkDigipet` is a descriptive controller function which calls the `updateDigipetBounded` model function.

 ## Making sense of the tests